cybozu-go/setup-hw/docs/how_to_generate_rules.md

 In process of finding informative properties, only one of the similar pages has importance.

-`collector` drops the second and later pages from the similar pages with similar paths, but `collector` cannot detect "similar" paths by itself.
+`collector` can drop the second and later pages from the similar pages with similar paths, but `collector` cannot detect "similar" paths by itself.
 Instead, please specify `Metrics.Path` for "similar" paths in a base rule file.
 Replace the varying path components in similar paths with a "pattern"